 There are some pretty cool built-in tools in Adobe Premiere to make your FPV look way better!
 In this tutorial I will show you how to use Warp Stabilizer and Lens Distortion Effects on a shaky video.

-To be honest, the end result isn’t as smooth as other professional/expensive tools, but it definitely helps to make shaky FPV footage look a bit better!
+The end result isn’t as smooth as other professional/expensive tools, but it helps to some degree to make shaky FPV footage look a bit better!
 It also massively improves the distorted fish eye effects from cameras with very wide FOV, such as the Runcam Split (or Split Mini) cameras.

 All the effects mentioned are built-in and free!
 I used Premiere CS6 in this tutorial.